 - 3 egg yolks

 - ¼ teaspoon turmeric

 - 1 tablespoon whey

-- Put your eggs, lemon juice, and whey into a blender and mix them.
+- Mix your eggs, lemon juice, and whey into a blender.

 - Add the spices and salt and blend for a few seconds.